 - Encourage your child to go on sleepovers.
 Your child doesn’t need to miss out.
-With the use of disposable underwear, medication, and the help of other parents, let your child know they can go on sleepovers or away to camp.
+With the use of absorbent pants, medication, and the help of other parents, let your child know they can go on sleepovers or away to camp.

 - Ask if it’s OK to share.
 Many kids don’t mind it if other adults know about their bedwetting -- especially if that adult can help, such as a parent at a sleepover, or a counselor at camp.
 But do check with your child first.

 - Talk to your child about taking part in cleaning up.
 Sharing the responsibility of changing and washing the wet sheets helps a child actively tackle the problem of bedwetting.
 Help them with the activity, and praise them for taking part.

 Bedwetting: The Don’ts of Talking to Your Child

 - Don’t be shy.
 Nocturnal enuresis is a very common problem, and your child needs your help to tackle it.
 So make the time to talk about it.

 - Don’t blame your child.
 Bedwetting has nothing to do with a child being lazy or stubborn -- after all, no one really wants to sleep in a wet bed.

 - Don’t shame your child.
 Belittling your child when he has an accident, telling him he's not trying hard enough, may not only damage his self-esteem, it can make his effort to stay dry even harder.